Dairy Promotion Program: Spending

 The money can only be used in three ways.
 The money is used for generic promotion of dairy products, new product development, and nutrition education.
 Some examples of generic promotions are partnerships with NFL teams, Got Milk?, and 3-A-Day of dairy.
 New product development involves research to find new products that people will enjoy, and increase the consumption of dairy products.
 Nutrition education is mostly targeted to elementary and junior high students; students learn where the products come from, how they are made, and are sometimes given samples of the different products.

 The DMI has partnered with many fast food companies to introduce more dairy products to the menu.
 McDonald's has used over 1.7 billion pounds of dairy between 2009 and 2011 and has introduced 27 new dairy items in 2016.
-The Check Off Program has also teamed up with Taco Bell to introduce the double steak cheese quesadilla and worked with Domino's to create cheese stuffed crust and push their products into schools, bringing pizza to over 2,000 schools.
+The Check Off Program has also teamed up with Taco Bell and worked with Domino's to create cheese stuffed crust and push their products into schools.